Diana-2023/bikeshare-project-udacity/README.md

     git clone git@github.com:Diana-2023/bikeshare-project-udacity.git
     ```
 2. Move your bikeshare.py and data files into your local repository.
+3. Ensure you have Python 3.x and the Pandas library installed.
-3. Run the script by entering the city, month, and day to analyze specific data.
+4. Run the script by entering the city, month, and day to analyze specific data.

 ### License
 This project is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).